frank-zago/n76e-sdcc-progs/README.md

 - ws2812: a basic LED effect for a ws2812 strip.
 - bmp280-i2c: read temperature and pressure from a BMP280 using I2C
 - bmp280-spi: read temperature and pressure from a BMP280 using SPI
+- wii-nunchuk: read input data from a Nintendo Wii Nunchuk

 Licensing